Essential Oils for Tennis Elbow that Bring Quick Relief

 Safety first!
 Make sure you dilute your essential oil and have a nice plant-based oil nearby in case your skin starts to get warm or irritated.
 Don’t worry, this risk is all too common and easily avoided.

 Place 1 tablespoon of olive oil (or plant-based oil of your choice) into a small glass bowl.
 This is your carrier oil.

 Select your oil(s) from above and drop 2-4 drops of each oil or 4-6 drops total into the tablespoon of olive oil.

 Swirl the bowl lightly so that the oils blend well with the carrier oil.
 Then dip your fingers of your opposite hand into the oil.
 Massage the oil into your elbow to help relieve the symptoms of tendinitis.

 Using a circular or figure 8 motion can help to activate the oils and quickly release the pain.
 You’ll feel a better range of motion in no time.

 Remember, I can’t say it often enough safety first!
 Water can increase the intensity of the essential oils.
 Make sure you have a plant-based oil nearby in case of skin irritation.

-Compresses can help relieve pain, inflammation, and swelling on their own.
-Supercharge these well-established effects by choosing a single essential oil or one of the suggested pairings from above.
+Compresses can help bring relief, bringing down inflammation and swelling on their own.
+Supercharge these well-established results by choosing a single essential oil or one of the suggested pairings from above.